jrstevenjlab/jrstevenjlab.github.io/bylaws.md

 ### D.3 Access to Data
 1. Data taken during any run period or GlueX detector conﬁguration of a GlueX-endorsed experiment may be analyzed by any member of the GlueX Collaboration.
 2. Members of the Collaboration shall inform the Physics Analysis Coordinator of their intent to analyze data in order to maximize eﬃciency.
+3. GlueX welcomes discussion with non-member theorists.
+Non-member theorists may be given access to internal GlueX data only after approval of the Physics Analysis Coordinator in consultation with the Collaboration Board.
+GlueX data may only be published or shown publicly in accordance with GlueX bylaws.

 ## E Shift-Taking (Adopted: July 8, 2014; Revised April 15, 2019)